graphext/cuery/actors/keywords/.actor/README.md

 1. **📝 Enter your keywords or URL**: Add your seed keywords or provide a landing page URL
 2. **🔧 Configure settings** (optional):
-   - **Customer ID**: Leave empty to use Graphext's internal customer, or provide your own Google Ads Customer ID
    - **Language & Country**: Set your target language and country
    - **Historical Range**: Configure date range for trend analysis
 3. **▶️ Start the Actor**: Click "Start" and let it analyze your keywords